- About Us

 - Museum Volunteers

-In 2015 the Museum is interested in telling the stories around how the War stimulated creativity, innovation and technology.
+In 2015 the Museum has been telling stories around how the War stimulated creativity, innovation and technology.

-In March we took a look at the women who went to work in the factories through a collaboration with local artist Sue Brown - this collaboration will go on across the World War One commemoration period, and you can find out more here.
+From the Kitchen to the Factory was a display focussing on the women who went to war - this was told in March through a collaboration with local artist Sue Brown - this collaboration will go on across the World War One commemoration period, and you can find out more here.

-From our own collections we looked at the stories of Redler with an exhibition in Gallery 2 which ran throughout March.
+Also in March we looked to our own collections for the story of Redler with an exhibition in Gallery 2 which ran throughout March.

-The story of Alexander Paice and folding furniture is explored through a bite-size Foyer display.
-This was installed at the beginning of June and will run until 6th September.
+The story of Alexander Paice and folding furniture was explored through a bite-size Foyer display across the summer months.

 We are hoping to work with the local history societies and other interested parties to tell these stories - if you have something to contribute please contact us